 Teleport's proxy command makes it compatible with SSH jump hosts implemented using OpenSSH's

-Teleport uses standard Open SSH certificates for client and host authentication.
+Teleport uses standard SSH certificates for client and host authentication.

-Nodes, proxies and auth servers use certificates signed by the cluster's auth server to authenticate when joining the cluster.
+All hosts (i.e. nodes, proxies and auth servers) always use host certificates signed by the auth server's host CA to authenticate to join the cluster.
 Teleport does not allow SSH sessions into nodes that are not cluster members.

-A node certificate contains the node's role (like
+A host certificate contains the node's role (like

 a certificate extension (opaque signed string).
-All nodes in the cluster can
+All hosts in a cluster can

 connect to auth server's HTTP API via SSH tunnel that checks each connecting

 client's certificate and role to enforce access control (e.g. client connection

 using node's certificate won't be able to add and delete users, and can only